6 Times Women Went On Strike To Fight For Gender Equality

-In the wake of January’s Women’s March — which saw millions of people around the globe take to the streets in protest against Trump being sworn in as President of the United States — there has been a call from the original Women’s March organisers to continue the fight to make female voices heard.
+In the wake of last year’s Women’s March — which saw millions of people around the globe take to the streets in protest against Trump being sworn in as President of the United States — there was a call from the original Women’s March organisers to continue the fight to make female voices heard.
 How?
-With a strike on International Women’s Day (yes, that’s today).
-So far, women in more than 30 countries are set to partake in the strike.
+With a strike on International Women’s Day.
+Women in more than 30 countries took part in the strike.

-The strike is also aiming to emphasise the value of unpaid labour and care work.
-Since you can’t exactly leave your kids unattended, the demonstration calls for men to lean in to responsibilities at home.
+The strike aimed to emphasise the value of unpaid labour and care work.
+Since you can’t exactly leave your kids unattended, the demonstration called for men to lean in to responsibilities at home.

 “When millions of us stood together in January, we saw clearly that our army of love greatly outnumbers that of fear, greed and hatred,” the organisers said.
 “Let’s raise our voices together again, to say that women’s rights are human rights, regardless of a woman’s race, ethnicity, religion, immigration status, sexual identity, gender expression, economic status, age or disability.”